JohnScience/statue/README.md

 );
 ```

+If you want to invoke [`Document::query_selector_all`], you can use `Multi`
+selector query, though this functionality hasn't been tested thoroughly.

 ## Note on optimization

 Eventually, it can be possible to just traverse the tree of HTML nodes to get